EMOVA: Empowering Language Models to See, Hear and Speak with Vivid Emotions: Experiments

-\paragraph{Comparison with SOTA omni-modal LLMs.} Compared with VITA-8x7B, \textbf{\names} shows substantial improvement on visual-language benchmarks.
-Specifically, \textbf{\names} is 112 points higher than VITA on MME, and surpasses VITA by 21.5\% on OCRBench (824 vs. 678), underscoring the effectiveness of our approach and the potential to push boundaries of omni-modal abilities.
-What's more, ASR results show that \textbf{\names} significantly outperforms the most recent omni-modal model VITA, even surpassing its SLLM counterpart Mini-Omni, showing the effectiveness of the semantic-acoustic disentanglement and omni-modal mutual benefits.
-We further report text-to-speech (TTS) results in Table~\ref{tbl_asr_tts}.
-See Fig.~\ref{fig:case_struc_speech_pdf}, Fig.~\ref{fig:case_emo_poem} and Fig.~\ref{fig:case_emo_wedding} for qualitative examples.
-More results can be found in Appendix~\ref{App:Qualitative Results}.
-For the first time, our \textbf{\names} obtains state-of-the-art performance on both the vision-language and speech benchmarks simultaneously.
+\paragraph{Comparison with SOTA omni-modal LLMs.} Under the similar 7B capacity, \textbf{\names-7B} is 220 points higher than VITA on MME, surpassing VITA by 20.6\% on OCRBench (814 vs. 678).
+Moreover, it surpasses Baichuan-Omni-7B, a more recent Omni-modal LLM, on nearly all the evaluated benchmarks, underscoring the effectiveness of our approach and potential to push the boundary of omni-modal abilities.

+Moreover, ASR results show that \textbf{\names} significantly outperforms the most recent omni-modal model VITA, even surpassing its SLLM counterparts Mini-Omni2 and ASR-specialized Whisper-Large, showing the effectiveness of the semantic-acoustic disentanglement and omni-modal mutual benefits.
+We further report TTS results in Table~\ref{tbl_asr_tts}, and provide the qualitative examples in Fig.~\ref{fig:case_emo_poem} and Appendix~\ref{App:Qualitative Results}. \textbf{For the first time}, \textbf{\names} obtains state-of-the-art results on both the speech and vision-language benchmarks.